Complete the form to see how our attorneys may be able to assist you

 Littler is the labor and employment law firm of choice for many of the nation’s most recognizable names in the hospitality industry.
 Within the hospitality community, we are known for our extensive industry knowledge and our innovative approaches to solving workplace problems.

-With clients that include national restaurant chains and landmark hotels, our attorneys understand the complex legal issues and regulations that affect today’s hospitality employers.
-We have represented and counseled our clients on the full range of workplace issues, from labor organizing drives to class action litigation and corporate restructuring.
+With clients that stretch from international restaurant chains, casinos and landmark hotels to local boutique and independent hospitality service providers, our attorneys understand the complex legal issues and regulations that affect today’s hospitality employers.
+We have represented and counseled our clients on the full range of workplace issues, from labor organizing drives to class action litigation to corporate restructuring.

 Littler represents hundreds of restaurant clients, including full-service restaurants and restaurant chains.
 Through the experience gained representing these employers, we understand and provide strategic advice to clients on the labor and employment issues that are distinct to the restaurant industry, such as wage and hour laws related to tipping, meal and rest breaks, predictive scheduling, and compliance with state laws regarding procedures for requiring, supplying, and laundering uniforms.
 We also closely track and help prepare these clients for the latest legislation that will impact them, such as federal and state regulations on tip credits and tip pooling.

 Littler’s clients include national and regional hotel chains, landmark hotels, resort properties, and casinos, as well as tourist and hospitality associations.
 We also represent international resort and gaming facilities and Native American resorts and casinos.
 We have significant experience in advising clients on the labor and employment issues specific to hotels, casinos, and resorts, such as the growing body of laws aimed at regulating workplace conditions for housekeeping employees.